Meta releases beefed-up AI models

-Meta on Thursday introduced an improved AI assistant built on new versions of its open source "Llama" large language model for powering the technology.
+Meta on Thursday introduced an improved AI assistant built on new versions of its open-source Llama large language model.

 Being open source means that developers outside of Meta are free to customize Llama 3 as they wish and the company may then incorporate those improvements and insights in an updated version.